rharter/auto-value-gson/README.md

 dependency to at least **2.8.0**, which introduces the helper `TypeToken.getParameterized()` see [Gson Changelog](https://github.com/google/gson/blob/master/CHANGELOG.md#version-28).

-Note that the `types` is just a holder for the type arguments for the generics.

 ```java
 @AutoValue public abstract class Foo<A, B, C> {